scottdotweb/tools/minecraft-onedrive/README.md

 # Putting things back how they were

-Delete the `saves` directory link from the `.minecraft` folder and move the real folder back there.
+Delete the `saves` and/or `screenshots` directory link[s] from the `.minecraft` folder and move the real folder[s] back there.
 Obviously make sure OneDrive has fully synchronized before you do that.
-This applies to any other directory links set up by the scripts in this project as well.